NU-CS-Software-Studio-Spring-26/homework-5-taismartinezz/submission.md

 Part 3 - Plan Mode

 Prompt used:
-“I want only the creator of a todo to mark it as done.
+"I want only the creator of a todo to mark it as done.
 Other logged-in users should still be able to see it.
 Make a plan with the files to change, tests to add, and any migrations.
-Do not write code.”
+Do not write code."

-Cursor’s plan:
+Cursor's plan:

 Add user_id and completed fields to todos if missing Connect todos to users and assign current_user when creating todos